 Why a Wellness Wheel?

-If you have ever seen a wellness professional, you probably have experience with some variation of the Wheel of Wellness, Wellness Wheel, or Wheel of Life, exercise.
-Though I know similar personal development exercises have crossed my path at various times in my life, it was not until I began my graduate studies, in health and wellness coaching, that I was more thoroughly introduced to this tool as a means of individual assessment of overall wellness.
-Even in my lifetime, I have felt our cultural awareness of the mind-body connection evolve, at least somewhat.
-A wellness wheel seems to illustrate this greater awareness.
-I will share some reflections of the insights it has prompted for me, both as a coach and a health-seeker, and how the Wheel of Wellness can help create a balanced life for you.
+If you have ever seen a wellness professional, or delved into the process of finding balance in your life, you probably have experience with some variation of the Wheel of Wellness, Wellness Wheel, or Wheel of Life exercise.
+Many personal development exercises have crossed my path at various times in my life, but it was not until I began my graduate studies, in health and wellness coaching, that I was more thoroughly introduced to this tool as a means of assessing individual wellness.

-Thus, if you find yourself identifying with a symptom (ie. like having acne, being overweight, anxiety or experiencing physical pain), the Wheel of Wellness might help you zoom out your lens and begin to see the interdependent parts of your life that manifest in those symptoms.
-This can give you more information about which resources you need to recalibrate the imbalances in your life.
+If you find yourself identifying with a symptom (ie. like having acne, being overweight, anxiety or experiencing physical pain), the Wheel of Wellness might help you zoom out your lens and begin to see the interdependent parts of your life that manifest in those symptoms, or at the very least, contribute to their intensity.
+This broader view can give you more information about which resources you need to recalibrate the imbalances in your life.
 It is a visual tool to prompt new awareness to challenges you may not be able to articulate, otherwise.

 Theory & Intuition